e-myer/steam-deck-configurator/README.md

 - To remove a task from the dialog
  - Remove the line with the task from the "menu" variable in the "set menu" function.
- - If the removed task was at th very and of the list, add a single apostrophe to the end of the list.
+ - If the removed task was at the very and of the list, add a single apostrophe to the end of the list.
 ## General Steam Deck Notes

 - Ensure you have the [latest steam deck recovery image](https://help.steampowered.com/en/faqs/view/1B71-EDF2-EB6D-2BB3).